jmtritch/FileMaker_XML_Sync/README.md

    * SyncLog - Log of syncs (Imports, Exports, Deployments)
    * SyncDetailedLog - Individual actions within a sync
    * DeleteLog - Log of deleted records
-1. Copy all of the custom functions from XML_Sync.fmp12
+1. Copy both of the custom functions from XML_Sync.fmp12
-   * AsciiToBase64 - Converts ASCII text to Base64 text
-      * AssiiToBin - Converts ASCII text to binary text
-      * BinToBase64 - Converts binary text to Base64 text
-   * Base64ToAscii - Converts Base64 text to ASCII text
-      * Base64ToBin - Converts Base64 text to binary text
-      * BinToAscii - Converts binary text to ASCII text
-         * ByteToInt - Converts binary byte (Set of eight 1s and 0s) to integer
-   * ExtractXML - Extracts data between XML tags
+   * ExtractXML - Extracts content between XML tags
-   * PassXML - Creates XML tag with corresponding data
+   * PassXML - Creates XML tag with content
 1. Copy all of the scripts in the __Sync__ folder from XML_Sync.fmp12
    * __Import__ folder
       * Import XML - Imports updates from the selected XML encoded data file
-         * _Base64 To ASCII_ - Converts a Base64 text to ASCII text
          * _Import XML Records for Single Table_ - Imports XML encoded record updates into a single table
             * _Import XML Single XML Record_ - Imports a single XML encoded record update
          * _Delete Records Listed in Delete Log_ - Self explanatory
    * __Export__ folder
-      * _Export XML_ - Exports XML formatted new, updated and deleted records into a file\
+      * _Export XML_ - Exports XML formatted new, updated and deleted records into an XML file
-         * _ASCII To Base64_ - Converts ASCII text to Base64 text
    * __Deploy__ folder
       * _Deploy Database_ - Creates a copy of the database using the current date for deploying on remote computers/iPads
    * __SyncLog__ folder